janegilring/janegilring.github.io/_posts/2017-02-19-manage-tesla-climate-control-system-using-powershell.markdown

 ## Summary

 In this article we have looked at how we can leverage a Tesla PowerShell module to automate starting
 and stopping the climate control system.
-We also looked at different options for scheduleding a PowerShell
-script on a customized schedule.
+We also looked at different options for scheduling a PowerShell script on a customized schedule.
 Did you find this useful or have more ideas on how to expand this solution?
 Feel free to leave your suggestions in the comment field below.
 Maybe you did something completely different?
  I'd  love to hear about it, even if the solution was not using PowerShell to manage your Tesla.